The Legalization of Marijuana

 This is, obviously, a great step toward reducing any federal involvement in the state rules, laws, and regulations regarding medicinal and/or recreational marijuana.

 Michigan Criminal Defense Attorneys

-The federal government’s relaxing its stance on marijuana is a huge stop forward in the possible legalization, or at least decriminalizing, marijuana.
+The federal government’s relaxing its stance on marijuana is a huge step forward in the possible legalization, or at least decriminalizing, marijuana.

 These issues apply in Michigan as it related to medical marijuana only.
 The recreational use of marijuana is still illegal under any circumstances.
-If you or someone you know is faced with a criminal charge involving marijuana – possession of marijuana, use of marijuana, intent to deliver, or operating under the influence of marijuana or any thing of that nature – it is important that you have competent legal representation.
+If you or someone you know is faced with a criminal charge involving marijuana – possession of marijuana, use of marijuana, intent to deliver, or operating under the influence of marijuana or anything of that nature – it is important that you have competent legal representation.
 The attorneys at Lewis & Dickstein, P.L.L.C. have the knowledge and experience to help deal with any such situation.
-If you need assistance or a question answered please complete the “Request for Assistance Form” or call us at (248) 623-6800 and one of our highly competent attorneys will be happy to speak to you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.